 Says one carer, ‘My wife can still do a lot for herself but she’s a bit forgetful.
 Having her at home in a familiar environment is very important for us.
 I get respite care for her 3 times a week so I can still go for bike rides and play golf.’

 Out of home respite care is also available if you need an alternative to at-home respite care.
 Respite centers offer day-long respite care, and there are also home respite centers for carers that need overnight assistance.
 Residential respite is also a good option if you need respite for a short period of time.
 One carer says, ‘My husband’s illness means he needs to stay put!
 But I still want to travel with my girlfriends once a year.
 For him a week at a respite care facility he’s familiar with is perfect so I can get away.’

 Residential care is available for people with a range of health and lifestyle needs.
 No longer the badly lit and dreary institutions of the past, new aged-care facilities have more of a holiday vibe going on.
 Many support a range of social activities and provide facilities like bowling greens, swimming pools and communal areas for meals or getting together.

-The important thing to consider when looking at an aged care facility is that it ticks the right boxes.
+The important thing to consider when looking at an aged care home (formerly called an aged care facility or nursing home) is that it ticks the right boxes.
 Consider its location and proximity to family alongside an assessment of the services.
 Do you need what they offer, or is it missing something you’d be sad to do without?
 And take a good look at the room you are considering– does it get good light and have everything you need?

 Most important though, is an understanding of the levels of care your residential facility can offer.
-While you may enter the facility with only minimal support needs, that can change over time.
-Staying in a familiar facility while increasing your support needs may be the most comfortable option for you.
+While you may enter the home with only minimal support needs, that can change over time.
+Staying in a familiar aged care home while increasing your support needs may be the most comfortable option for you.